BaiyangZhang/BaiyangZhang.github.io/_posts/2024-10-13-Calculating-States-Using-Diagrams.md

     </div>
 </div>
 <div class="caption">
-Fig.4.
+Fig 4.
 States at leading order.
 The first panel gives the leading order correction to the vacuum state, while the second and third panel gives the leading order correction to momentum states.
 </div>

 ## Next Leading Order